basecamp/kamal/README.md

 ### Using different roles for servers

-If your application uses separate hosts for running jobs or other roles beyond the default web running, you can specify these hosts and their custom entrypoint command like so:
+If your application uses separate hosts for running jobs or other roles beyond the default web running, you can specify these hosts and their overwritten entrypoint command like so:

 ```yaml
 servers: